 We are proud to have always had leading members of the Malawian diaspora community on the Board of the SMP and to have had members of diaspora communities on our staff and paid by the SMP.

-Following our February 2022 event looking at Equity, Diversity and Inclusion, we have reached out again to AMS proposing that we restart the SMP’s Malawi Diaspora Advisory Group (MDAG), which ran for a number of years, to explore further ways we can positively build diaspora engagement.
+Following our February 2022 event looking at Equity, Diversity and Inclusion, we repeatedly reached out again to AMS proposing that we restart the SMP’s Malawi Diaspora Advisory Group (MDAG), which ran for a number of years, to explore further ways we can positively build diaspora engagement.
 We have suggested such meetings take place quarterly, with minutes published on this webpage to ensure full transparency and appropriate actions are taken.

 We are proud to work closely with the Malawi diaspora on many of our events and often look for speakers from the diaspora community to inform our engagements.
 We feel this is especially important for large events which we know will be of particular interest to Malawians resident in Scotland and when there are senior government representatives from Malawi.